nids2001/scirun.pages/_includes/modules/CalculateMeshCenter.md

 **Detailed Description**

 The module computes the center of a mesh and outputs it as a single node.
-The user can chose the method with which the center is determined.
-The user can choose the method to determine the center from the following options-
+The user can chose the method with which the center is determined from the following options-

 **Average of Node Locations**
 Node locations within the defined mesh are averaged.
 The output center will favor areas of high node density.